selforganising/book/assignments/week3homework.md

-# Week 3 homework
+# Week 3 and 5 homeworks

 ##hapi

-Two options:

-Either, work through Makemehapi on [Nodeschool](http://nodeschool.io/).
+Work through Makemehapi on [Nodeschool](http://nodeschool.io/).

-Or, go through the [tutorials](http://hapijs.com/tutorials) on the hapi website.
+Go through the [tutorials](http://hapijs.com/tutorials) on the hapi website.